 From the Users table, authorized users can:

-super or admin roles, and nobody can modify their own roles.Every signed-in user has access to their profile at Dashboard > Profile.
-The profile page allows users to manage their personal information:
+super or admin roles, and nobody can modify their own roles.Every signed-in user has access to their user page at Dashboard > User.
+The page is split into two sections — Account (private; only the user and admins see it) and Profile (opt-in public surface).

-Users can enable 2FA from their profile using a TOTP authenticator app (Google Authenticator, Authy, etc.).
+Users can enable 2FA from the Security tab using a TOTP authenticator app (Google Authenticator, Authy, etc.).
 Once enabled, sign-in requires both the password and a time-based one-time code.

 The Roles table (Admin > Roles) defines the available roles in the system.
-The default roles (visitor, user, admin, super) are built-in.
-Super admins manage the Roles table and create custom roles.
+The four built-in roles (visitor, user, admin, super) are seeded once and locked.
+Super admins manage the Roles table and create custom roles for everything else.

-Each role has a name, description, and set of table-level permissions.
-Roles are assigned to users as an array, meaning a user can hold multiple roles.
-Permissions from all assigned roles are combined — the union of all granted actions determines effective access.
+Each role has a name, description, optional notification email, and a set of table-level permissions (with optional record filters and hidden fields).
+Roles are assigned to users as an array, so a user can hold multiple roles.
+Permissions from all assigned roles are unioned — the combined set of granted actions determines effective access.

-Custom roles like "Editor", "Prospect Manager", or "Comm Team" allow fine-grained delegation without granting full admin or super access.
+Custom roles like "Blogger", "Shop Manager", or "Comms Director" allow fine-grained delegation without granting full admin or super access.
+They support all the same per-user record filters described above.